Content

 Customize token types in Javadoc Checks

-Java checks controlled by method setTokens(), getDefaultTokens(), getAccessibleTokens(), getRequiredTokens().
-JavaDoc checks use the same model plus extra 4 methods for Javadoc tokens.
-As Java AST and Javadoc AST are not binded.
-It is highly recommended for Javadoc checks do not use customization of java tokens and expect to be executed only on javadoc tokens.
+Java checks are controlled by methods setTokens(), getDefaultTokens(), getAccessibleTokens(), getRequiredTokens().
+JavaDoc checks use the same model plus 4 additional methods for Javadoc tokens.
+As Java AST and Javadoc AST are not bound, it is highly recommended for Javadoc checks to not use customization of java tokens and except to be executed only on javadoc tokens.

 • setJavadocTokens() - method then define actual set of tokens to run on.